 The International Association for the Study of Lung Cancer (IASLC) is the premier international membership association for physicians, researchers, and medical professionals, who are dedicated to conquering lung and thoracic cancers worldwide.
-We are seeking an Associate Director, Scientific Affairs to join our efforts to share this mission and research about amazing advancements in the treatment of lung cancer and to develop new scientific projects involving our esteemed members.
+We are currently seeking a senior-level Accountant, to join our team of dedicated professionals.

 In this role, you will:

 Accurately record accounts receivable and cash transactions in the financial management system (FMS), Sage Intacct, according to established department procedures.

 Manage the IASLC’s accounts payable and maintain the Bill.com account.